hodcroftlab/covariants/README.md

 It should be noted that these mutations are primarily of interest due to spread in Europe: this is simply a reflection that the primary maintainer/author (Emma) is based in Europe and works mostly with European data.
 <!-- I support and urge others to set up similar sites for non-European clusters/mutations - I will happily link them here if you get in touch. -->

+The code used to generate these tables, graphs, and the sequences related to that mutation can be found in this repository.

 **The SARS-CoV-2 pandemic & research surrounding it is ongoing.**
 I will make every effort to try to keep this repository up-to-date, but readers should take care to double-check that the information is the latest available. <br>
 **I welcome PR requests to this repository providing new links and information!**